jart/blink/README.md

 for programs running in long mode (64-bit) but we may support JITing 16-bit programs in the future.

+Blink stores generated functions by virtual address in a multithreaded lockless hash table.
+The hottest operation in the codebase is reading from this hash table, using a function called `GetJitHook`.
+Since it'd slow Blink down by more than 33% if a mutex were used here, Blink does synchronizes reads optimistically using only carefully ordered load instructions, three of which have acquire semantics.
+This hash table starts off at a reasonable size and grows gradually with the memory requirements.
+This design is the primary reason Blink usually uses 40% less peak resident memory than Qemu.

+The amount of JIT memory Blink can use is currently limited by the ISA displacement.
+On Aaarch64 that's roughly ~22mb of JIT memory.
+Blink is able to tell when JIT memory is running out (>90% usage) and reacts by forcing the oldest blocks of generated code to retire.
+Retired blocks have all their hash entrypoints removed, but they can't be unmapped since other threads might still be executing on them.
+Blink handles this using a circular queue that reuses the least-recently retired blocks.

 ### Virtualization

 Blink virtualizes memory using the same PML4T approach as the hardware